MAECProject/MAECProject.github.io/documentation/suggested_practices/index.md

 ### Recommended Properties

 The MAEC schema was developed to enable analysts to capture a full gamut of information about malware.
-However, a MAEC Bundle is valid with very little information: it is only necessary to define a unique identifier and to specify the MAEC schema version.
-All other properties in MAEC are optional; however it is recommended that the following fields are captured:
+However, a MAEC Bundle or Package is valid with very little information: it is only necessary to define a unique identifier and to specify the MAEC schema version.
+While all other properties in MAEC are optional, it is recommended that the following fields are captured:

 * Malware Instance Object Attributes field - this field should be used to provide the MAEC Bundle or Package recipient with the information they require about the malware instance object.
 Note that the Malware Instance Object Attributes field is defined both in the Bundle (BundleType) and in the Malware Subject of a Package (MalwareSubjectType).
 The definitions are equivalent; however, the BundleType's Malware Instance Object Attributes field should only be used if the Bundle is used in a stand-alone fashion.
-Otherwise, only the Package MalwareSubjectType's Malware Instance Object Attributes field should be used (and the defined_subject field of the Bundle must be set to 'false').
+Otherwise, only the Package MalwareSubjectType's Malware Instance Object Attributes field should be used (note that when a Bundle is embedded in a Package, the defined_subject field of the Bundle must be set to 'false').

 * Grouping Relationships field - Malware Subject relationship information should be provided for Packages that contain more than one Malware Subject.
-For example, Grouping Relationships field might be used to indicate that the a Package contains several Zeus variants.
+For example, the Grouping Relationships field might be used to indicate that the a Package contains several Zeus variants.

 ### Object References
 Objects used in MAEC can be represented as embedded Objects (defined and nested inside of the fields that uses them) or as separate Objects (referenced from multiple Actions using the idref attribute).
 The following recommendations are made: